JDev000/JDev000/README.md

 # Jerome Edica | Currently Grade 12 Level👋
-Hello!
-I'm Jerome Edica, a dedicated web developer on a mission to create inspiring projects and continually expand my knowledge.
+I do Freelancing and such more.
+I'm only 16 when i started learning how to create website and i keep expanding my knowledge for me to be able to create more projects and to inspire everyone

 ## Front End Developer
 ## UI/UX Designer